semaphoreci/docs/docs/examples/heroku-deployment.md

 ## Heroku deployment through SSH authentication
 [ssh-method]: #heroku-deployment-through-ssh-authentication

-In this example we're going to configure Heroku deployment using SSH Git transport.
+In this example, we're going to configure Heroku deployment using SSH Git transport.

 ### Create a deploy key